contao/docs/docs/dev/reference/dca/fields.md

 $GLOBALS['TL_LANG']['XPL']['example'] = 'Content for the help wizard.';
 ```

-or a multi dimensonal array representing an explanation table:
+or as a multi dimensonal array representing an explanation table:

 ```php
 // contao/languages/en/explain.php